iav2014/moneyou-test/README.md

 Scale up:
-You can scale up server, using: load balancer element -> point to a different server(s) https certificate will be installed on lbe redirecting to http server port.
+You can scale up server, using: load balancer element -> point to a different server(s) then https certificate will be installed on lbe redirecting to http server port.
-You can scale up server using kubernetes or aks8 (microsoft) with image docker
+You can scale up server using kubernetes or aks8 (microsoft) with image docker.
+Dockerfile is not present in this code review.

 Security:
-all api works in https mode.
+all api works in https mode and send data with post.

+It was relatively easy to add a temporary token in the request that would allow the operation to be performed in a user-defined time.

-server & subscriber & rabbitmq talk message with encrypt streams. mongodb email collection saved encrypt document: like this:
+server & subscriber & rabbitmq work with message with encrypt objects. mongodb email collection saved encrypt document:
+It looks like this:

 {
     "_id" : ObjectId("5bc0c95c79f9679c13a69779"),
     "email" : "ྐྞྗ྘ྚྐྖ࿗྘ྋྐྃ྘ྐྵྞྔ྘ྐྕ࿗ྚྖྔ",
     "msg" : "ྑྜྕྕྖ࿙ྎྖྋྕྜྷ"
+}

+original object:
+{
+        "_id": "5bc0c95c79f9679c13a69779",
+        "email": "ignacio.ariza@gmail.com",
+        "msg": "hello world"
 }

 (c) Nacho Ariza - 12/10/2018